Arrow98/React/react-states/accordion-page/README.md

 Recreate the layout, styles, and responsiveness as closely as possible using **React**.

+---

+## 📂 Accordion Component Instructions

+> The first part of this website clone includes creating an **Accordion component**.
+Follow these rules carefully:

+1. **Clone the design exactly** as shown in the reference image.
+2. **Only one accordion section should be open at a time**.
+When a user clicks the **plus button**, the clicked section should expand and the previously open one should close.
+3. **Apply smooth transitions and animations** when showing or hiding content to improve user experience.

+👉 Use the provided `accordion-data.json` in `data` folder for your content.

+---

 ## 🎨 Tools to Help You

 ### 🎯 Color Picker